 - On the Bind Elastic IP Address page, complete the following configurations, and then click OK.

 Configuration Required?
 Description Instance Type Yes Select Secondary ENI.
 Resource Group No Select the resource group to which the EIP belongs.
 Mode No Select Cut-Through Mode.
-Secondary ENI Yes Select the secondary ENI to be associated with the EIP.Notice Make sure that the ENI is not associated with any ECS instance.
+Secondary ENI Yes Select the secondary ENI to be associated with the EIP.Notice Make sure that the selected secondary ENI is not associated with any ECS instance.

 - Return to the EIP list page and click the ID of the associated ENI.